-The current Pro-Rectors are Prof. Francesco Botturi, full Professor of Moral Philosophy for the Faculty of Arts and Philosophy (also Pro-Rector acting for the Rector), Prof. Antonella Sciarrone Alibrandi, full Professor of Law of Economics and of Financial and Agro-food Markets at the Faculty of Banking, Finance and Insurance Sciences and Professor Mario Taccolini, Full Professor of Economic History for the Faculty of Linguistic Sciences and Foreign Literatures.
+The current Pro-Rectors are Prof. Antonella Sciarrone Alibrandi, full Professor of Law of Economics and of Financial and Agro-food Markets at the Faculty of Banking, Finance and Insurance Sciences and Professor Mario Taccolini, Full Professor of Economic History for the Faculty of Linguistic Sciences and Foreign Literatures.